atticedit/jukebox-jury/README.md

 ## Data Source

-An XML file of playlist data from iTunes comprised of tracks (excluding spoken word tracks and other non-songs) that have values entered for Rating, Intensity, and Focusing.
+An XML file of playlist data from iTunes comprised of tracks (excluding spoken word tracks and other non-songs) that have values entered for Name, Artist, Genre, Intensity, and Focusing.